Sanduuz/CTFWriteUps/HTBCyberApocalypse2022/Misc/Quantum Engine/writeup.md

 |:-------------:|
 | Server output |

 Seems good!
 There is a problem though.
-The 2 Hadamard gates in the beginning cancel out eachother breaking the toffoli gate.
+The 2 Hadamard gates in the beginning cancel out eachother. ~breaking the toffoli gate.~

-Normally there wouldn't be 2 H gates next to eachother, but in our case it happens because we are constructing the CX gates with the H-CZ-H combination.
+~Normally there wouldn't be 2 H gates next to eachother, but in our case it happens because we are constructing the CX gates with the H-CZ-H combination.~

-Luckily this can be avoided by just removing the first 2 Hadamard gates.
+~Luckily this can be avoided by just removing the first 2 Hadamard gates.~

+**Edit: The 2 Hadamard gates do not break the toffoli gate after all.
+They can be removed as an optimization to reduce the number of gates.**

 Let's modify `tinker.py` a bit.
 Let's change all occurences of `';'.join(ports)` to `';'.join(ports[2:])` in order to avoid the dual-Hadamard issue.